Parker Health Group

 Improving Clinical Decision-Making

-Research faculty collaborate with healthcare provider organizations to improve how data-informed tools are understood and used by physicians, nurses and social workers to connect seriously ill individuals to supportive services like palliative care.
+Our research faculty collaborates with healthcare provider organizations to improve how data-informed tools are understood and used by physicians, nurses, social workers to connect seriously ill patients with treatment approaches such as palliative care, and improve care delivery in primary care for older adults.

 Enhancing Provider Communication with Patients and Families

-Research faculty work with health care provider organizations to change how supportive services, such as palliative care, are explained to older adults and their families to increase their knowledge and awareness and connect seriously ill individuals with needed care.
+Our research faculty works with health care provider organizations to change how treatment options, such as palliative care, are explained to the aging and their families to increase their knowledge and awareness and to connect seriously ill individuals with needed care.

 Supporting Families Through Transitions in Care

-Research faculty partner with hospice organizations and researchers at other institutions to develop tools to identify hospice patients at risk for poor outcomes and provide them with support after leaving hospice.
+Our research faculty partners with hospice organizations and researchers at other institutions to develop tools to identify hospice patients at risk for poor outcomes and to provide them with support after leaving hospice.

 Expanding Treatment Options for Alzheimer's Disease

-Division geriatricians actively collaborate with researchers at the Rutgers Institute for Health, Health Care, and Aging Research (IFH) to recruit patients for a National Institutes of Health (NIH)-funded clinical trial aimed at evaluating drug tolerability, safety, and efficacy in individuals with early-stage Alzheimer's disease.
+Our division geriatricians collaborate with researchers at the Rutgers Institute for Health, Health Care, and Aging Research to recruit patients for a National Institutes of Health funded clinical trial aimed at evaluating drug tolerability, safety, and efficacy in patients with early-stage Alzheimer's disease.

 Join Our Groundbreaking Team